 The HIM track emphasizes management and administration of health care data and information systems.
 The HI track addresses design and development of information systems, with an emphasis on applied clinical informatics.

-Post-baccalaureate certificate is comprised of courses offered in the first year of the health informatics track of the Master of Health Informatics & Information Management (MHIIM) program.
+The Post-Baccalaureate Certificate in Health Informatics is comprised of courses offered in the first year of the health informatics track of the Master of Health Informatics & Information Management (MHIIM) program.
 Courses are offered across three semesters for 10 total program hours.

 Certificate graduates may choose to apply to the MHIIM program.
 Semester credit hours with a grade of "B" or higher are transferable to the MHIIM.